eboyden42/eboyden42/README.md

 ## Currently Learning

-- I'm currently getting into in Cloud Computing and AWS with [Datacamp](https://app.datacamp.com/)
+- I'm getting into in Cloud Computing and AWS with [Datacamp](https://app.datacamp.com/)

 ## Contact me!